Smorodov/Multitarget-tracker/README.md

 7. Haar face detector from OpenCV
 8. HOG and C4 pedestrian detectors
 9. SSD detector from OpenCV and models from chuanqi305/MobileNet-SSD
-10. YOLO and Tiny YOLO detectors from https://pjreddie.com/darknet/yolo/
+10. YOLO and Tiny YOLO detectors from https://pjreddie.com/darknet/yolo/ (inference from opencv_dnn or from https://github.com/AlexeyAB/darknet )
 11. Simple Abandoned detector

 #### Build